OWASP/www-project-security-bridge/README.md

 Sharing stories will help to build up resiliency individually and as a community.

-Describe your project
-"Security Bridge" is aiming to build bridges in our community to not only talk and learn about application security but also the daily challenges we are facing that are non-technical.

 The main goal is: "Connecting Cyber Security Professional to nurture a resilient cyber security community."